philcockfield/file-system-cache/README.md

   basePath: "./.cache", // Optional.
 Path where cache files are stored (default).
   ns: "my-namespace",   // Optional.
 A grouping namespace for items.
   ttl: 60               // Optional.
-A time-to-live for how long the cached item is valid (secs).
+A time-to-live for how long the cached item is valid (secs). hash?: 'sha1'         // Optional.
+A hashing algorithm used within the cache key.
 });
 ```